tsuereth/glog/content/post/2020/05/31_dragonsdogma.md

 rating = ["Meh"]
 +++

-I just don't "get" {{% game "Dragon's Dogma: Dark Arisen" %}}Dragon's Dogma: Dark Arisen{{% /game %}}.
+I just don't "get" <game:Dragon's Dogma: Dark Arisen>.

 The game's intro sequence is immediately impressive, by virtue of its robust and intricate combat system.
 Commands are simple to execute; AI-controlled "pawns" keep the action flowing; and there are surprising, mini-game-like strategic twists, like climbing on top of large monsters or removing their limbs (like cutting off a scorpion tail to prevent poison attacks).
-The intro sequence's fights stoke the imagination about treating enemies like puzzles, and {{% game "Shadow of the Colossus" %}}Shadow of the Colossus{{% /game %}}-like encounters with oversized baddies.
+The intro sequence's fights stoke the imagination about treating enemies like puzzles, and <game:Shadow of the Colossus>-like encounters with oversized baddies.

 Then time fast-forwards, you customize a character, some heavy story cutscenes play out, and there are a few <i>more</i> boss fights, before the game "opens up."
 And that's where the wheels came off, for me.